dsidavis/DSIWeb/content/membership.md

 * Their scientific contributions are of obvious merit and commensurate with those of current members.
-* They have contributed to or can be expected to contribute to research, teaching, and activities of the DSI.
+* They have contributed to or can be expected to contribute to research, training, and other strategic activities of the DSI.

 #### Nomination

-Candidates for membership must be brought to the attention of the DSI director.
+Candidates for membership must be brought to the attention of the DSI Director.
 Candidates may self-nominate or be nominated by a current DSI faculty member.
 Nominations are accepted year round.
 To apply, send a copy of your CV to
 <mailto:datascience@ucdavis.edu>.

-#### Expectations

-Faculty members are expected to support the mission and goals of the DSI by:

-* Engaging in DSI events.
-* Attending, developing, leading and/or otherwise supporting DSI workshops and tutorials.
-Attending DSI seminars.
-* Presenting a Problem Solving un-seminar other other talk.
-Faculty are expected to give a talk within their first year of membership, but can designate a student or research associate to present for their group in subsequent years.
-* Other contributions to the Data Science community at UC Davis.

-#### Review & Termination of Membership

-DSI faculty membership will be reviewed every 3 years, at which time faculty can decide whether they seek to renew or terminate their membership.
-We view turnover and admittance of new members as a healthy mechanism by which to meet the growing and evolving data science needs of the UC Davis community and to accomodate changes in faculty research needs and career timing.

 ### Professional Research Associates